Brillianne/AT-USSD-API/README.md

-# cICD on Azure DevOps
+# CICD on Azure DevOps